copsTvFan/cops-episode-guide/guide.md

 Aired 1992-03-07.

-**Miami, FL 1** (7:01 PM Shooting Call) Officer Angel Calzadilla & Emilio Canciobello arrive at a crazy old man's house that is filled with rotting packs of dripping meat and the windowsill is buried in dead flies. man is unable to care for himself; overturned truck.
+**Miami, FL 1**

+- (7:01 PM Shooting Call) Officer Angel Calzadilla & Emilio Canciobello arrive at a crazy old man's house that is filled with rotting packs of dripping meat and the windowsill is buried in dead flies. man is unable to care for himself
+- overturned truck.

 ## CP-429